payamparvizi/sapps-rl/README.md

 ## License

-This repository will be released under a permissive open-source license (e.g., MIT or BSD-3-Clause) upon publication.
+This project is released under the MIT License.
+See the LICENSE file for details.

 ---